lupyuen/bl602_expander/README.md

 -   Logging for SPI Test Driver has been moved from "Enable Informational Debug Output" to "SPI Informational Output"

-__TODO__: GPIO Expander will enforce checks at runtime to be sure that NuttX Apps don't tamper with the GPIOs used by SPI, I2C and UART

-__TODO__: GPIO Expander will check that the SPI / I2C / UART Pins are correctly defined (e.g. MISO vs MOSI) and are not reused
+__TODO__: GPIO Expander will check that the SPI / I2C / UART Pin Functions are correctly defined (e.g. MISO vs MOSI)

 # Install Driver